orsonteodoro/oiledmachine-overlay/README.md

 CFLAGS_HARDENED_TOLERANCE_USER and RUSTFLAGS_HARDENED_TOLERANCE_USER mean the
 same, but not necessary one affecting the other.

-The CFLAGS_HARDENED_SANITIZERS_DEACTIVATE=1 and
-RUSTFLAGS_HARDENED_SANITIZERS_DEACTIVATE=1 can be used to turn off sanitizers on a per-package basis.
-Some packages force using gcc or llvm to get the package built and as a result force sanitizers on when they should be disabled.
-These per-package flags can be used to avoid incompatibility problems.
-Add the flag to the package and then rebuild the problematic package or deep dependency causing the problem.

 If a package is ASan-able, the *flags-hardened eclass will dedupe the overlapping check to prevent double checking stack overflow.
 If a package is UBSan-able, it will dedupe the overlapping signed integer check to avoid double